Visiting Nepal and want to see the country’s top historical attractions?

 9 | Narayanhiti Palace

-While all the other entries on this list are ancient, Narayanhiti Palace offers you a chance to see Nepal’s modern history.
+While all the other entries on this list are centuries-old, Narayanhiti Palace offers you a chance to see Nepal’s modern history.

 The site where the palace stands has served as the residence of the royal family or high ranking officials for centuries, but the current palace complex was constructed in 1963 under King Mahendra.

-Narayanhiti Palace was the site of a massacre in 2001, when Prince Dipendra stormed into a room and opened fired, killing 9 members of the royal family, including the king and queen.
-The room where this took place has been left untouched, and you can still see the bullet holes in the walls.
+Narayanhiti Palace was the site of a massacre in 2001, when a prince stormed into a room and opened fired, killing 9 members of the royal family, including the king and queen.
+The room where this took place has been left virtually untouched, and you can still see the bullet holes in the walls.

-The complex would cease to be used as a palace in 2006 when the Nepali royal family was abolished in a revolution, and it would soon later be turned into a museum.
+The complex stopped being a palace in 2006 when the Nepali royal family was abolished in a revolution, and it would soon be turned into a museum.

-Now you get to explore it freely, from the throne room, to the personal bedrooms of the royals, to the stables, even the garage containing their old cars (including one that was gifted from Adolf Hitler).
+Now you get to explore it freely, including the throne room, the personal bedrooms of the royals, and the stables.
+Even the garage with their old cars (including one that was gifted from Adolf Hitler).

-Visiting the palace is a great way to not only see what life was like for the former royal family, but learn about some very important events in Nepal’s modern history, events that helped form the nation it is today.
+Visiting the palace is a great way to not only see what life was like for the former royal family, but learn about some very important events in Nepal’s modern history.

 10 | Pashupatinath Temple